inexorgame-obsolete/blog-data/post/2018/04/10-inexor-hackathon-2018.md

 summary:    Our first Hackathon of 2018: Lindau, Germany from 13. - 15.
 April 2018.
 ---

-Our next hackathon is in the pipeline! 🎉
+Our next Hackathon is in the pipeline! 🎉
 And it is starting pretty soon:
 Next weekend (**13.-15.04.2018**) we will meet up in **Lindau (Bodensee), Germany** at the [Treffpunkt Zech](http://leben-in-zech.de).
 Let's get creative in a wonderful surrounding, next to the Lake Constance!